palashkumer/pk-direct-checkout/README.md

 ```bash
 git clone https://github.com/palashkumer/pk-direct-checkout.git
 ```
 Now, Log in to the admin panel of your WordPress site. <br> And navigate to <b>Plugins → Add New → WooCommerce.
-Click Install & Activate.<b>
+Click Install & Activate.</b>

 ## Run.
 Now open the terminal & go to this directory,<br> ./wp-content/plugins\pk-direct-checkout\assets </br>